bvermersch/website/docs/tutorials/ParityQN/main.md

 <span class='article_sig'>Benoît Vermersch&mdash;2016</span>

 ##Model
-We are interested in the ground state properties of the long-range Ising model.
+We are interested in the ground state properties of the long-range Ising model
 \begin{equation}
-H = \sum_{i<j} \frac{J}{(j-i)^3} \sigma_i^x \sigma_j^x +\sum_i \Delta \sigma_i^z
+H = \sum_{i<j} \frac{J}{(j-i)^3} \sigma_i^x \sigma_j^x +\sum_i \Delta \sigma_i^z,
 \end{equation}

-For $\Delta\to0$, the gap between ground and excited state tend to zero.
+as realized for instance in trapped ion experiments.

-Using the standard DMRG approach (without Quantum numbers), the ground state search thus becomes  more and more challenging as  $\Delta\to0$ where the algorithm has to resolve very small energy gaps.
+Using the standard DMRG approach (without Quantum numbers), the ground state search thus becomes  more and more challenging as  $\Delta\to0$ because the energy gap vanishes.
-In particular, it becomes extremely hard to access accurately the ground state entropy as a small admixture of the 1st excited state leads to significant errors in the entropy estimation.
+In particular, it becomes extremely challenging to calculate accurately the entropy of the ground state entropy, a small admixture of the first excited state in the estimated ground state leading to significant errors in the entropy.

-This problem can be cured based on the fact that the Hamiltonian conserves the parity of the number of excitations and that ground and first excited states have opposite parity
+This problem can be cured using the fact that the Hamiltonian conserves the parity of the number of excitations and that ground and first excited states have opposite parity.
 (For two particles, these state correspond respectively to $\ket{\uparrow}\ket{\uparrow}-\ket{\downarrow}\ket{\downarrow}$, $\ket{\uparrow}\ket{\downarrow}-\ket{\downarrow}\ket{\uparrow}$).
 Using a MPS ansatz with Quantum numbers associated to the parity conservation, the DMRG search will be thus in this case unaffected by the gap closing at $\Delta\to 0$.